 According to our retirement planner, we need to think of our lives as being represented by a wheel with 6 spokes running out from the hub to the rim.
 The six spokes need to be straight, strong and the same length otherwise the wheel will wobble and your life will be a bumpy ride!

-If one or more parts of your life are out of kilter you will battle to be effective, you will become anxious and this will negatively impact those around you and upset the quality of your life.
+If one or more parts of your life are out of kilter you will battle to be effective, you will become anxious.
+This will negatively impact those around you and upset the quality of your life.
 So, unleash the retirement planner in you and take control!

-Leading a balanced life requires attention to be paid to each of the six primary areas our lives.
+Leading a balanced life requires attention to each of the six primary areas of our lives.
 These are, in no particular order:

 Our retirement planner goes on to say that in each area, we should have a mission and goals.
 This weaves our lives together like a fabric and gives us structure and stability.
 To a large extent, the emphasis we put on each of these areas will depend on our individual value systems but the point is that we need balance.